CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 ### Compound data
 Arrays and maps are also supported in scripts.
-Items in arrays and maps can be separated by commas, newlines, or semicolons indescriminately.
+Items in arrays and maps can be separated by commas, newlines, or semicolons indiscriminately.

 ```ergo
 [this,is,an,array]